-After serving in the Army, Madison continued playing with various bands, coming to Kentucky in the 1940s to play with the Jordan Embry Band in Richmond, KY.
+After serving in the Army, Madison continued playing with various bands, coming to Kentucky in the 1940s to play with the Jordan Embry Band in Richmond.
 He later moved to Lexington, KY, where he played jazz at local clubs and events for 50 years and led the Duke Madison Trio.
 He was also employed as a postal worker.

-For more see Kentucky Senate Resolution 13 (SR13), 12/19/1997; J. Hewlett, "Jazz musician played in area for 50 years," Lexington Herald-Leader, 05/14/1997, p.
-B1; and T. Carter, "New group seeking support for Jazz," Lexington Herald-Leader, 04/22/1990, p.
+For more see Kentucky Senate Resolution 13 (SR13), 12/19/1997; J. Hewlett, "Jazz musician played in area for 50 years," Lexington Herald-Leader, 5/14/1997, p.
+B1; and T. Carter, "New group seeking support for Jazz," Lexington Herald-Leader, 4/22/1990, p.
 J1.